kmg-regis/kmg_regis_msde_practicum_2/README.md

 The table above displays the mean performance for each strategy, as well as the best & worst performance, and the S&P 500 portfolio performance for comparison.

-•	<b>Buy & Hold</b> performed best overall
+*	<b>Buy & Hold</b> performed best overall

-   o	Heavily boosted by SOL, which grew by over 1000%
+   -	Heavily boosted by SOL, which grew by over 1000%

-   o	This is an unrealistic approach to trading, but it shows how much of the performance of each strategy can be attributed to the overall market growth.
+   -	This is an unrealistic approach to trading, but it shows how much of the performance of each strategy can be attributed to the overall market growth.

-•	<b>Momentum</b> was the big surprise with very high performance
+*	<b>Momentum</b> was the big surprise with very high performance

-  o	As a “bandwagon strategy” (buy when it’s rising, sell when it’s dipping), I expected it to do poorly – but due to high market volatility, it profited
+  -	As a “bandwagon strategy” (buy when it’s rising, sell when it’s dipping), I expected it to do poorly – but due to high market volatility, it profited

-  o	Momentum trading requires constant price monitoring and quick reactions to market changes
+  -	Momentum trading requires constant price monitoring and quick reactions to market changes

-  o	The S&P 500 performance was flat because it never hit the 10% volatility threshold to trigger a buy or a sell – meaning the close price was never 10% higher or lower than the previous day’s close price.
+  -	The S&P 500 performance was flat because it never hit the 10% volatility threshold to trigger a buy or a sell – meaning the close price was never 10% higher or lower than the previous day’s close price.
 This is normal for equities.

-•	<b>Dollar Cost Averaging</b> had the most consistent returns overall, as seen in the density distribution chart below.
+*	<b>Dollar Cost Averaging</b> had the most consistent returns overall, as seen in the density distribution chart below.

-•	<b>Moving Average Crossover</b> performed worst, but still got great returns overall
+*	<b>Moving Average Crossover</b> performed worst, but still got great returns overall

- o	S&P performance was flat because a buy was never triggered.
+ -	S&P performance was flat because a buy was never triggered.
 This is understandable, since MAC is a strategy usually applied to multiple individual stocks in a portfolio, rather than an index fund which has steadier performance due to being a composite.

- o	Accordingly, the MAC strategy performed best with the diversified crypto portfolio.
+ -	Accordingly, the MAC strategy performed best with the diversified crypto portfolio.

 The KDE chart below shows the density distribution of returns for each strategy.